LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 >
 > Each drawable is represented by an <item> element inside a single <layer-list> element.

-Let's take a look at the code
+Let's take a look at the code:

 ```xml
  android:drawable="@drawable/icon_arrows"
 ```

-My vector, replace it with yours.
+My drawable, replace it with yours.
 The same one is used on all of the code because the bottom one ("unprogressed" or background) will always be visible.
-If you use another image it won't get hidden correctly by the progress, unless they're exactly the same shape/ progressively bigger/ you're showing both on purpose etc.
+If you use another image, it won't get hidden correctly by the progress unless they're exactly the same shape/ progressively bigger/ you're showing both on purpose, etc (there's an example down here).

 ```xml
 <item android:id="@android:id/background"